 More private-sector opportunities

 Many data scientists are currently hired by companies that have little or no understanding of the discipline, often joining a very new department.
 It’s estimated that data scientists currently spend on average less than 20% of their work hours doing actual science and analysis and digging for deep insights.
-However, once the private sector gets fully up to speed on data science and strategy, its preoccupation with efficiency and productiveness could help data scientists optimise how they work.
+As the private sector comes to realise the value of data science, it could well be that focus on return on investment and profit could drive a new wave of efficiency, using data science to increase productivity.

 More focus on strategic solutions

-Data science’s growing importance is set to give its practitioners greater sway over the direction their organisation takes.
+While the sector grows in importance, it does mean that competent practitioners are becoming more influential in the business world.
 While most positions will still require that a data scientist knows their way around programming languages, in some organisations, data engineers are taking on more of the data preparation, leaving data scientists to expand their roles to identifying opportunities where they can help grow the business.
-This new influence will give them more clout in defining the goals and missions of the organisation.
+This broader scope could see their priorities being incorporated as part of wider business aims or goals.

 Data Science roles often remain unfilled for up to 45 days, due to skills shortages, according to IBM.
 The University of York’s 100% online Computer Science with Data Analytics Masters is aiming to change this.
 The programme is designed specifically for those who may not currently have a computer science background but want to launch a career in this in-demand field.
 The course covers a wide range of topics such as algorithms and data structure, machine learning, software engineering and artificial intelligence, preparing graduates for a wide range of positions.